 Today, when there’s no store and the area’s name shows up in atlases of the most unusual town names, the “city limits” have stretched out in all directions, but in an indefinite way.
 I suppose you live in Monkey’s Eyebrow if you say you do.

 Route 473 has been named Monkey’s Eyebrow Road.
 But there are no markers on the road to suggest that the lost traveler is in Monkey’s Eyebrow.
 The state used to put up a sign but every time they put up a new one, someone would steal it.
 Now, they don’t bother.

 Monkey’s Eyebrow always seemed like home to me.
-As it neared time for me to retire I got in touch with my cousin Barbara Lynn and her husband Joe.
+As it neared time for me to retire I got in touch with my cousin Barbara Lynn and her husband Joe, who is now deceased.
 Barbie is one of Pod and Herman’s two children.
-She and Joe own the 100-acre farm that sustained the Tilleys for many years.
+She owned the 100-acre farm that sustained the Tilleys for many years.

-They agreed to sell me five acres and all the associated buildings, including the house.
+Barbie agreed to sell me five acres and all the associated buildings, including the house.
 My little farm includes a tobacco barn and the concrete block structure where Herman milked cows, then later converted into a woodworking shop.
-(Aerial view of my farm) My place is just below and to the right of center in the aerial view.

 I hope you enjoy this site.
-I’ll update it from time to time with comments from my perspective, and I hope to offer some Monkey’s Eyebrow merchandise for sale.
+I’ll update it from time to time with comments from my perspective.